azaraverse/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. echo 'Hello, World' - This script prints "Hello, World" followed by a new line to the standard output.
-2. echo "\"(Ôo)" - This scriot prints a confused smiley emoji.
+2. echo "\"(Ôo)" - This script prints a confused smiley emoji.
-3.
+3. cat /etc/passwd - This script displays the content of the '/etc/passwd' file.
+4.